 Olympus Mons is twice as tall as Earth’s Mount Everest.
 Olympus Mons is a massive shield volcano on the planet Mars.
 It has a height of nearly 22 km (14 mi).
 It is one of the largest volcanoes, the tallest mountain of mars, and the second-highest mountain in the Solar System.

-The volcano is located in Mars’s western hemisphere at approximately , just off the northwestern edge of the Tharsis bulge.
+The volcano is located in Mars’s western hemisphere at approximately , just off the Tharsis bulge’s northwestern edge.
 The west portion of the volcano lies in the Amazonis quadrangle (MC-8) and the central and eastern parts in the adjoining Tharsis quadrangle (MC-9).

-Olympus Mons results from many thousands of highly fluid, basaltic lava flows that poured from volcanic vents over a long period.
-The size of a volcano’s caldera is a reflection of the size of the underlying magma chamber, and Olympus Mons” caldera has a depth of about 20 miles.
+Olympus Mons results from many highly fluid, basaltic lava flow poured from volcanic vents over a long period.
+The size of a volcano’s caldera reflects the size of the underlying magma chamber, and Olympus Mons” caldera has a depth of about 20 miles.
 Olympus Mons covers an area the size of Arizona or about 114,000 square miles.